IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * 2 if the packet was sent from the machine to itself, possibly between zones.

-The packet length is in network byte order; its value is the number of bytes of packet data following the pseudo-header.
+The packet length is in big-endian byte order; its value is the number of octets of packet data following the pseudo-header.

-The interface index is in network byte order; it is the interface index of the interface on which the packet arrived.
+The interface index is in big-endian byte order; it is the interface index of the interface on which the packet arrived.

-The group interface index is in network byte order; it is the group interface index number, for IPMP interfaces.
+The group interface index is in big-endian byte order; it is the group interface index number, for IPMP interfaces.

-The zone identifiers are in network byte order.
+The zone identifiers are in big-endian byte order.
 A zone number of 0 is the global zone; a zone number of `0xffffffff` means that the packet arrived from another host on the network, not from another zone on the same machine.